 - Observe and react to patient responses.

-- Perform standardized measurement procedures.
+- Perform standardized data collection procedures.

 - Apply interventions incorporating the use of physical agents.